gsuareztangil/automatic-romancescam-digger/descriptions/preliminaries_descriptions.md

 			initialize(dir, parameter)
 ```

 This code block trains and tests a Scikit-learn Multinomial Naive Bayes classification model on each partition using the LibShortText instance format.
-Other Scikit-learn classifiers were trained with the appropriate changes.
+Other Scikit-learn classifiers were also imported and evaluated.

 ```python